MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 - Simultenisly search wide domain of knowledge in a chierarchal manner  where I can quicly see the contekst of the information.

 - easy to interpret workflow, as each LLM performs small task.

+### Source Code

+The source code for the PoC, which utilizes Ollama with local LLMs, specifically Llama3:8b, can be found [here](https://github.com/MariuszJM/Web-Chaos-To-Order).

 ## Conclusions